genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/run_data_flow.png

-Choose **Start initialization now** option if you'd like to run the computations immediately or **Delay initialization till later**.
+Choose **Start initialization now** option if you would like to run the computations immediately or **Delay initialization till later**.

 .. image:: images/start_initialization_now.png